-What you must pay when you get when you get these services that are covered for you What you must pay when you get these services these services In-Network Out-of-Network

-Colorectal cancer screening (continued)

-Screening colonoscopy (or screening barium enema as an alternative) every 24 months

-For people not at high risk of colorectal cancer, we cover:

-Screening colonoscopy every 10 years (120 months), but not within 48 months of a screening sigmoidoscopy

-Dental services

-In general, preventive dental services (such as cleaning, routine dental exams, and dental x-rays) are not covered by Original Medicare.

-We cover:
+Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network Colorectal cancer screening (continued) high risk patients from the last flexible sigmoidoscopy or barium enema. becomes a diagnostic exam. • Screening fecal-occult blood tests for patients 45 years and older.
+Once every 12 months.
+Under UCare Value, there is no coinsurance, • Multitarget stool DNA for patients 45 to 85 years of age and not meeting high risk criteria.
+Once every 3 years. copayment, or deductible for a barium enema. • Blood-based Biomarker Tests for patients 45 to 85 years of age and not meeting high risk criteria.
+Once every 3 years. • Barium Enema as an alternative to colonoscopy for patients at high risk and 24 months since the last screening barium enema or the last screening colonoscopy. • Barium Enema as an alternative to flexible sigmoidoscopy for patient not at high risk and 45 years or older.
+Once at least 48 months following the last screening barium enema or screening flexible sigmoidoscopy.
+Colorectal cancer screening tests include a follow-on screening colonoscopy after a Medicare covered non-invasive stool-based colorectal cancer screening test returns a positive result.

-- Oral examination two per calendar year - Routine cleaning of teeth two per calendar year - Topical application of fluoride in conjunction with a routine cleaning, or topical fluoride varnish application in conjunction with a routine dental examination, as deemed necessary by a dental provider.
-No frequency limitations for either type of fluoride application. - Bite-wing x-rays every 12 months (one set up to four films). - Full mouth x-rays every five years. - Four periapical x-rays in a 12-month period.

-\$2,000 combined in-network and out-of-network benefit maximum.

-\$75 dental deductible per year (does not apply to preventive services or periodontal maintenance).
+Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network Dental services In general, preventive dental services (such as cleaning, routine dental exams, and dental x-rays) are not covered by Original Medicare.
+However, Medicare currently pays for dental services in a limited number of circumstances, specifically when that service is an integral part of specific treatment of a beneficiary's primary medical condition.
+Some examples include reconstruction of the jaw following fracture or injury, tooth extractions done in preparation for radiation treatment for cancer involving the jaw, or oral exams preceding kidney transplantation.
+In addition, we cover: Oral examination - two per calendar year Topical application of fluoride in conjunction with a routine cleaning, or topical fluoride varnish application in conjunction with a routine dental examination, as deemed necessary by a dental provider.
+No frequency limitations for either type of fluoride application.
+Bite-wing x-rays every 12 months (one set - up to four films).
+Full mouth x-rays every five years.
+Four periapical x-rays in a 12-month period. \$2,000 combined in-network and out-of-network benefit maximum. \$75 dental deductible per year (does not apply to preventive services or periodontal maintenance). \$0 copayment You must see a Delta Dental National Medicare Advantage network dentist of your choice to receive this benefit at the in-network benefit level. \$2,000 combined in-network and out-of-network benefit maximum. \$75 dental deductible per year (does not apply to preventive services or periodontal maintenance). \$0 copayment If your dental services are performed by a dentist outside of the Delta Dental National Medicare Advantage network (must be within the United States and its territories), you will be responsible for paying the difference between the dentist's fees and the UCare dental fee schedule. √ If the dental provider is unable to submit the claim on your behalf, it should be submitted to: Delta Dental of Minnesota

-\$0 copayment

-You must see a Delta Dental National Medicare Advantage network dentist of your choice to receive this benefit at the in-network benefit level. \$2,000 combined in-network and out-of-network benefit maximum.

-\$75 dental deductible per year (does not apply to preventive services or periodontal maintenance).

-\$0 copayment

-If your dental services are performed by a dentist outside of the Delta Dental National Medicare Advantage network (must be within the United States and its territories), you will